NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.10.10 =
+* Added event image to event list in admin area

 = 1.10.8 =
 * Fixed search in calendar widget